leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ]
 ```

-Save the policy and return to your rails application.
+Save the policy and return it to your rails application.
 Upload a file, and the file should directly upload to s3!